kjaymiller/kjaymiller/content/introducing-tire.md

 As you can identify why you can't say yes.
 That conversely means you now have the ingredients that can turn your "No" into a "Maybe"[^2].

 This isn't an absolute, it's a guide.
-If you can reclaim energy or your concerns (intuition) are addressed.
-The conversation can be re-opened.
+If you can reclaim energy or your concerns (intuition) are addressed, the conversation can be re-opened.

 ## More Analogies